youngdelfi/presente/README.md

 ### Roadmap

+- Change the default pattern
 - Add support for vibration in iOS
-- Daily Reminders (via push notifications)
+- Daily Reminders (via push notifications).
+Create a daily habit of breathing
 - Write notes and save them into the app or share to somewhere else
 - Enhaced Tracking with Firebase Analytics
 - Make contact email a URL